 Timed drains, an alternative to no-loss drains, use a timer to drain under the worst-case condensation conditions and therefore often release valuable compressed air along with condensate.

-The average payback, including incentive, is between one and two years.
+The average payback, including incentive, is less than one year.